 - Unannounced on-site visits are made to facilities for conducting investigations. - Continuous efforts are made to ensure timely and responsive access to the services of the Long Term Care Ombudsman Program.
-Because of the number of cases received, the cases are given priority as to action taken (the most serious cases of abuse and neglect are given top priority). - Friendly visits to facilities are completed by staff and trained volunteers. - Quarterly monitoring visits to those residents living in facilities who are in the Greenville County Probate Court system. - Ongoing community education and training to educate staff on various issues.
+Because of the number of cases received, the cases are given priority as to action taken (the most serious cases of abuse and neglect are given top priority). - Friendly visits to facilities are completed by staff and trained volunteers. - Ongoing community education and training to educate staff on various issues.